Sheetaltkr/Movies-ETL/README.md

 ## Stages of the Pipeline

-- **Extract**- Data is read into the python environment using Pandas from two differing formats; csv and json.
+- **Extract**- Data is read into the python environment using Pandas from two : extract the Wikipedia and Kaggle data from their respective filesdiffering formats; csv and json.

 - **Transform**- Data is transformed into a usable dataset that can be loaded into the database.
 Data cleaning included assessing missing values, null values, handling corrupt data, and formatting.
 Then data was filtered, formatted, classified into understandable categories, and finally merged.